Caribou3d/CaribouDuet2Duet3Mini5-Configuration-and-Macros/README.md

 This repository contains the source code and the development versions of the configuration and macros running on the Original CaribouDuet line of printers.

+# Naming convention

+Sorting order is height / Thermistor / Sensor

+### Thermistor

+1. E = E3d thermistor
+2. S = Slice Engineering Thermistor

+### Sensor
+1. P = Pinda
+2. SP = SuperPinda
+3. BL = BL-Touch

+Example:

+ CaribouDuet320-SBL ist the 320mm version with Slice Engineering thermistor and BL-Touch

 # Build

-In you preferred Unix environment follow these steps
+In your preferred Unix environment follow these steps

 1. Clone this repository and checkout the correct branch for your desired release version.
 2. change into the directory `CaribouDuet-Configuration-and-Macros`